yunong/node-fash/README.md

     aVnodes = aVnodes.slice(aVnodes.length / 2);

-    // remap some of A's vnodes to B chash.remapVnode('B', aVnodes, function(err, ring, pnodes) {
+    // remap some of A's vnodes to B chash.remapVnode('B', aVnodes, function(ring, pnodes) {
         console.log('new ring topology', ring);
         console.log('changed pnode->vnode mappings', pnodes);
     });

 ## Adding More Pnodes to the Ring
-You can add additional pnodes to the ring after fash has been initialized by invoking remapVnode().
-Which will emit an 'update' event when done, 'error' event if there's an error, and also optionally returns a callback.
+You can add additional pnodes to the ring after fash has been initialized by invoking remapVnode(). which optionally returns a callback.
+Note, adding the callback will cause fash to create a new copy of the ring topology across each invocation -- do not do this if you have millions of vnodes, as this is quite slow.

     var fash = require('fash');
     var Logger = require('bunyan');